ritterim/rimdev-blog/_posts/2016-05-03-fixing-facebook-open-graph-404-post-previews.md

 ## Why Does This Happen?

 In our case, there are two reasons this behavior happened.
-The outcome is rooted in Facebook's aggressive caching strategy.
-Remember, they are Facebook, servicing **billions** of individuals.

-1. Somehow the shared url, was being previewed before it went *live*.
+1. Somehow the shared url was being previewed before it went *live*.
 This makes sense with Jekyll and our staging environments.

 2. Some of our posts were using the **future** feature in Jekyll.
 Someone may have shared the post via Facebook before the post went live.

+The outcome is rooted in Facebook's aggressive caching strategy.
+Remember, they are Facebook, servicing **billions** of individuals.

 ## Conclusion